amineel-crypto/tumor/readme.md

 # 🧠 Tumor Detection Web App

-This is a Python Flask-based web application that allows users to upload brain MRI scans and detect the presence of a tumor using a trained machine learning model.
+This is a Python FastAPI-based web application that allows users to upload brain MRI scans and detect the presence of a tumor using a trained machine learning model.

 the project should run in a venv via the command: python -m venv NameOfYourVenv